Here is the CMT Uptime check phrase

 Pre-proposal Instructions

-To be considered for a full proposal, please submit a pre-proposal by May 31, 2024 to [email protected].
-The pre-proposal should include 1) a description of the research activity (1 page limit, excluding references); 2) a preliminary budget and justification in any format, and 3) NIH biosketch.
-The description should cover the following topics: the significance of your research question, how your research is novel, a brief overview of the approach you plan to use, and expected outcomes.
-Include a brief statement as to how your pilot relates to the overall themes of the network.
-Please remember – pilots are not intended to focus on substantive work.
+To be considered for a full proposal, please submit a pre-proposal by May 9, 2025 to [email protected].
+The pre-proposal should include: 1) a description of the research activity (1 page limit, excluding references); 2) a preliminary budget and justification in any format, and 3) NIH biosketch.
+The description should cover the following topics: the significance of your

 If Invited, Full Application Instructions